Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 ### How do I remove a user?
 Removing a user can be achieved from the Cognigy.AI platform.
 You can take out its Agent role, so that user will not be able to log into the LiveAgent system anymore or if you like you could completely remove that user from the Cognigy.AI platform.
-If you log into the Cognigy.AI as an admin, on the top righ, under the "User Menu", you will see an "Access Control" section.
+If you log into the Cognigy.AI as an admin, on the top right, under the "User Menu", you will see an "Access Control" section.
 From there you can manage the user.

 Please visit the Cognigy.AI Access Control section [***here***](./../ai/tools/user-menu/access-control.md) for more information.

 ### How to fix custom SSL certificate verification error?
 That may happen because your custom installation is running using a custom SSL certificate.
 (Error can not validate certificate)
-Solution: You will need to mount into your pod the system secret.
+The deployment file used for the pods will need to be extended to mount a secret containing the CA on the pod filesystem.
+Our technical team can give support by opening a ticket.
+Also as a temporary workaround, the SSL verification can be disabled.

 Please have a look [***here***](https://paraspatidar.medium.com/add-self-signed-or-ca-root-certificate-in-kubernetes-pod-ca-root-certificate-store-cb7863cb3f87)